 Lillian A. Dukes

-Lillian has been widely recognized in the aerospace industry and has been featured in industry-leading magazines.
-She has spoken internationally on issues facing maintenance organizations within the airlines and has continued to mentor students and employees in their professional growth.
+Lillian is also an international humanitarian leader.
+An active AWESOME advisor, Lillian has been widely recognized as someone making a difference in the technology industry and is featured in industry-leading magazines.
+She has spoken internationally on issues facing maintenance organizations within the airlines and has continued to mentor students and employees.

 Sandy Evett is Vice President of Logistics for North America with Ecolab.